-Notes about Ontopic's approach to Data Integration, Mapping, and Knowledge Graphs
+Notes about Ontopic's approach to Data Integration, Mapping, and building Knowledge Graphs

 Ontopic has a distinctive approach to data integration, which we would like to share through short and easily readable articles.
 We kept the number of specific terms to a minimum and created a glossary for the few terms we think are almost unavoidable.